by Dr. Amanda Childress

 When should I see a nutrition response testing practitioner?

-There’s several reasons why someone may experience poor digestion.
+There’s several reasons why someone may experience poor digestion symptoms.
 If you are having symptoms, the next step is to find out what factor, or combination of factors may be causing your distress.

 It is important to have a well-functioning digestive system so your body gets the nutrition it needs to thrive from the foods you eat.
-All nourishment and healing begins in the stomach.
+All nourishment and healing begins in the stomach, which is why a holistic nutrition diet is so important.

-How will The Nutritional Healing Center handle my digestion?
+How will The Nutritional Healing Center handle my bad digestion?